Lane Cove: Aboriginal culture

-Prior to the arrival of the First Fleet, the area in which Lane Cove is situated was inhabited by the Cam-mer-ray-gal Group of the Ku-ring-gai Aboriginal Tribe.
+Prior to the arrival of the First Fleet, the area in which Lane Cove is situated was inhabited by the Cammeraygal people of the Ku-ring-gai Aboriginal Tribe.
 The group, which inhabited the north shore of Port Jackson, was one of the largest in the Sydney area.

 European settlement

 Lieutenant Ralph Clark was the first European to land, a short distance from the entrance to the Lane Cove River on 14 February 1790.
 There were land grants in 1794 to some privates and non-commissioned officers in the New South Wales Corps, although few of these grants were actually settled as the steep, timbered land was not particularly habitable.
 However, Lane Cove was an excellent source for timber and other commodities that the settlers required.
 One early settler named William Henry (1778-1862) was granted 1,000 acres in an area which now includes much Lane Cove National Park.
 The grant was never confirmed due to the Rum Rebellion and Henry was thrown off the land.
 It is suspected that John MacArthur had schemed to ensure that William Henry suffered because he had supported William Bligh during the rebellion.
 During the 19th century, farms and dairies were also established.
 There were also many industrial and manufacturing factories constructed around Greenwich.
 A detailed history of the early years of Lane Cove is found in Ball.
 John and Pam, Revisiting the early history of Lane Cove, 2010, Oughtershaw Press, ISBN 978-0-9593420-7-9.
 253 pages.

 Most of the residential growth in the area however occurred after World War II when returning soldiers were granted blocks of land around Lane Cove.
 The land value, which was relatively cheap during this time, surged during the 1980s and 1990s when the water views, large suburban blocks, ease of transport and quiet streets became popular.

 From 1900 to 1979, St Joseph's Girls' Home operated on the Pacific Highway.
 About 3000 girls passed through it.

 In 2005, Lane Cove briefly caught the attention of the world's press when part of an apartment block (which is now classified as being in the new suburb of Lane Cove North) collapsed into an excavation for the Lane Cove Tunnel and a pet bird in the evacuated block was rescued by a robot.

 Lane Cove North was split off to become a separate suburb on 20 January 2006.